spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 ### Elastigroup/Ocean Service Savings Definition

-For each cloud provider, the term “Savings” is defined as follows:
+For each cloud provider, “Savings” is defined as follows:

 #### AWS Spot Instances